What do new Minimum Energy Efficiency Standards (MEES) mean for landlords in Brighton and Hove?

 Furthermore, it is widely accepted that the Government will eventually raise the minimum standard to D, therefore landlords and investors should consider the potential implications for E-rated buildings and take advantage of available funding opportunities that will improve their properties at no cost.

-The new Minimum Energy Efficiency Standards are the first step in a long-awaited package of measures designed to improve the UK’s housing stock.
+The new Minimum Energy Efficiency Standards are the first step in a long-awaited package of measures designed to improve the housing stock of Brighton and Hove, the county of Sussex, and the whole of the UK.

 Landlords and property owners must ensure that all properties are up to a minimum energy efficiency rating of E or be faced with the prospect of heavy fines and an inability to continue to let.

 There is ample funding available to cover the cost of improvements which will increase property value and enhance tenant comfort and well-being.

-Landlords in Sussex who have any concerns can contact BHESCo for the following support:
+Landlords in Brighton and Hove who have any concerns should contact BHESCo for the following support:

 - An up-to-date accurate EPC